nikita-loik/one-datum-two-data/_posts/2020-12-14-best-hunter.md

 ---
-title: "'hunting with the hounds & running with the hair' or what makes a good headhunter"
+title: "'running with the hare & hunting with the hounds' or what makes a good headhunter"
 date: 2020-12-14T00:00:00-00:00
 categories:
   - blog